Blog

 SMTP ports that MailerSend uses

-We couldn’t preach the use of port 587 without using it ourselves!
-In order to provide the most secure and efficient transactional sending experience, MailerSend only uses SMTP port 587.
-That means when you're using your MailerSend SMTP credentials, if the plugin or app requires you to enter an SMTP port, you should always enter 587.
+In order to provide the most secure and efficient transactional email experience, MailerSend uses SMTP ports 587 and 2525.
+That means when you're using your MailerSend SMTP credentials, if the plugin or app requires you to enter an SMTP port, you should always enter 587 or 2525 as an alternative when 587 isn't possible.

 MailerSend is an SMTP relay server.
 Curious about what that means?
 Check out our guide to SMTP relays.